bpucker/blast2counts/README.md

 # blast2counts
-analyze RNA-seq data with BLASTn
+This repository contains scripts to analyze RNA-seq data with BLASTn.

 ## analyze_susp_fastqs.py
 This script allows the extraction of valid reads from a given FASTQ file.
 Reads with long N stretches are ignored.